MetaMask/faq/DEVELOPERS.md

 ### :construction_worker: Network check

-When a user interacts with a dapp via MetaMask, they may be on the mainnet or testnet.
-As a best practice, your dapp should inspect the current network via the `net_version` json rpc call.
-Then, the dapp can use the correct deployed contract addresses for the network, or show which network is expected in a message.
+When a user interacts with a DApp via MetaMask, they may be on the mainnet or testnet.
+As a best practice, your DApp should inspect the current network via the `net_version` json rpc call.
+Then, the DApp can use the correct deployed contract addresses for the network, or show which network is expected in a message.

 For example:
 ```javascript